 How is COPD Treated?

-If you've undergone lung function tests, chest x-rays and an arterial blood gas test and you are diagnosed with COPD, there are a few ways it can be treated.
+If you've undergone lung function tests, chest x-rays and an arterial blood gas test and you are diagnosed with COPD, and there are a few ways it can be treated.
 You can be prescribed a control inhaler or corticosteroid to take every day to keep your symptoms under control.
 If your blood oxygen level is low, you might need to use supplemental oxygen with oxygen tanks or an oxygen concentrator.
 Your doctor might also refer you to a pulmonary rehabilitation specialist, who will start you on a program of learning how to manage your COPD.